Normally in this blog I write about technical stuff: mostly tutorials and ideas on software design.

 On a more general level.
 I believe in the saying It takes a village to raise a child.
 To me it means that whatever achievement we obtain, we obtain them because of the support and the teaching we constantly received from people around us.

-Rule Two: Take the Blame
+Rule Two: Take ownership of your mistakes

 …but that will not work at my company